Ravikant2003/multilingual-RAG/README.md

 ### OCR Engine
 - **Tesseract** with language packs
 - Support for Hindi, Bengali, Chinese, Urdu
+- Further Plans of switching from traditional OCR models to enhanced Models like EasyOCR or PaddleOCR

 ## 🚀 Scaling to 1TB